The Jack of all Trades – the Nikon D850

 Some hickups / system freeze when shooting very long series with not nearly buffer full to SDHC/XQD-cards: I noticed that the 850 stopped shooting and focusing for some seconds or so and clearly just freezed at the other instance and had to be reset (switching off & on).
 I had 2 instances where that happened with the 400mm f2.8 AFS and so far I have no clue what happened (the 850 was not set to AF-S and not set to focus priority) and I was on a AF-C 3D (VR-Off)) C-h – contin. shooting sequence with lots of action but I clearly wasnt in a buffer-full situation on the SDHC card.
 This was kind of a very negative experience with this camera.
 The 850 is so responsive that you really are freaking-out when the full system just doesnt react at all anymore.
 I will try to reproduce this effect with my next shootings.

-So far I didnt manage to get this to appear again but if it happens again – I will have to think about sending the 850 to NPS and give it a full check (though Nikon already told me to send more information about how to reproduce the crash – since they have no data for that kind of problem … but they are kind and responsive).
+So far I didnt manage to get this to appear again but if it happens again – I will have to think about sending the 850 to NPS and give it a full check corrected: it reappears frequently.
+Though Nikon already told me to send more information about how to reproduce the crash – since they have no data for that kind of problem.

 Update: 14.5.2018: this is not a card related problem.
 Shooting approx. 1400 frames at a recent regatta event last weekend and the freeze happened also while writing to my XQD Sony G-Type 32GB card (4-6 times).
 Too bad.
 Seemed better with a EN-EL15a, but right now I am testing very exceeding exposure situations.
 There is something at play with the exposure under extreme contrast situations that I cannot simulate that might create these system crashes.
 Deactivating Matrix metering and switching to S-Mode might give more insights what the nature of the problem is.
 Matrix metering is also slightly off (underexposing) at high contrast scenes.
 Anyway the camera will likely go back to Nikon.
 Others (on dpreview) have already stated that its a totally random phenomena and that is not very good news.
 It doesnt seem to affect much users however – so I hope to find a fully working one.